minh1132001/Dots-and-boxes-game/README.md

 minimax algorithm
 ## Improve the algorithm (Heuristic):
-- To reduce the time complexity of these algorithm, we let the AI consider its next 3 turns
+- To reduce the time complexity of these algorithm, we let the AI consider its next 3 turns.
-- This will reduce the accuracy of the algorithm but it can solve the time execution
+- This will reduce the accuracy of the algorithm but it can solve the time execution.

 # Conclusion.
 - First, Dots-And-Boxes is a game worth studying because it is an